videochat-extension/skipper/README.md

 - Location filtering
 - Blacklisting

-But after getting burned three times with the site-specific approach, we decided to focus on building a universal WebRTC monitoring tool instead.
+But after getting burned thrice with the site-specific approach, we decided to focus on building a universal WebRTC monitoring tool instead.

 A lot of people kept asking for the automation to come back, so here we are!